ddodds42/AssemblyAI_Data_Writing/AssemblyAI_API_Post/README.md

 # [How to transcribe an audio file with Python and AssemblyAI](https://www.assemblyai.com/blog/how-to-transcribe-an-audio-file-with-python-and-assemblyai)
-Link above is the post on AssemblyAI's blog.
+Link above was the post on AssemblyAI's blog.
 Below is the same article.

 # How to transcribe an audio file with Python and AssemblyAI